-- A. Discuss the availability of Supportive Measures, as defined on pages 18-19 of this policy; - B. Consider the complainant's wishes with respect to supportive measures; - C. Inform the complainant of the availability of supportive measures with or without filing a complaint or formal complaint; - D. Explain to the complainant: - i.
-Bethany's procedures for handling non-sexual harassment sex discrimination; - ii.
-Process for filing a complaint and initiate the complaint resolution procedures outlined in the Bethany Student and/or Employee Handbooks - iii.
-Process for filing a formal complaint under Title IX, as outlined in pages 25-27 of this policy.
+- A. Discuss the availability of Supportive Measures, as defined on in Section III.D. of this policy; - B. Consider the complainant's wishes with respect to supportive measures; - Inform the complainant of the availability of supportive measures with or without filing a complaint or formal complaint; - D. Explain to the complainant: - i.
+Bethany's procedures for handling non-sexual harassment sex discrimination; - Process for filing a formal complaint under Title IX to initiate Process A: Title IX Formal Complaint & Grievance Process; - Process for filing a complaint and initiating Process B: Sexual Misconduct Complaint Resolution Process.

 The Title IX Coordinator will conduct a preliminary assessment of the report, complaint, or formal complaint to assist the complainant in determining which grievance process or procedures the complainant may initiate.
-For more information about the Preliminary Assessment, see 23 of this policy.
+For more information about the Preliminary Assessment, see Section V.A. of this policy.

-In addition to reporting an incident of sex discrimination, sexual misconduct, or sexual harassment to the Title IX Coordinator, individuals have the following reporting options:

-I. Reporting to a Responsible Employee
+1 0 f sex discrimination, sexual misconduct, or sexual harassment to e the following reporting options: the i.
+Reporting to a Responsible Employee

-A person may report an alleged incident of sex discrimination, sexual misconduct, or sexual harassment to a Bethany Responsible Employee, as defined on page 11 of this policy.
+A person may report an alleged incident of sex discrimination, sexual misconduct, or sexual harassment to a Bethany Responsible Employee, as defined in Section IV. of this policy.
 Responsible Employees must report the alleged incident to the Title IX Coordinator or appropriate Bethany designees.
-After a Responsible Employee reports an incident of sex discrimination, sexual misconduct, or sexual harassment to the Title IX Coordinator.
+After reporting the alleged incident to the Title IX Coordinator, the Title IX Coordinator will contact the complainant.